uchile-robotics/bender_core/bender_base/README.md

 The pioneer 3AT holds a lot of configuration parameters on the onboard microcontroller.
 This parameters can be modified with the ARCOS tool or through the Aria library.

 The ARCOS tool stores the modifications on the microcontroller EEPROM, so they are always available.
-This is the recommended configuration method by the Aria guys, but REQUIRES a SERIAL to SERIAL connection between the machine and the pioneer!!.
-Attempts to use a USB to serial converter are not adviced, as this can misconfigure the onboard memory.
+This is the recommended configuration method by the Aria guys; they recommend to use a SERIAL to SERIAL connection between the machine and the pioneer, because any attempt to use a USB to serial converter can misconfigure the onboard memory.
+However, the USB to SERIAL mode was tested and works!.

 On the other hand, ROSARIA uses the Aria library to modify parameters on the fly.
 Only a small subset of parameters are provided.